-Thursday 21 November 2019Media release3 minutes to read
+Thursday 10 December 2020Media release3 minutes to read

 The release of a Serious Adverse Events Report by each DHB is an initiative led by the Health Quality and Safety Commission.
 The reports highlight events which have resulted in significant additional treatment, major loss of function, are life threatening or have led to an unexpected death.

-Of the 77 adverse events identified as serious by Canterbury DHB, 47 were patients who had a fall while in hospital and 14 were hospital-acquired pressure injuries.
+Of the 77 adverse events identified as serious by Canterbury DHB, 31 were health care associated pressure injuries.

-Nationwide, there was a reduction in reported events for the first time since 2011/12, with the highest reported event category related to clinical management, including falls and pressure injuries.
+Nationwide, there was a total of 975 reported events, with the highest reported event category related to clinical management.

 “By looking into the factors that contributed to these events and reviewing what happened we can learn and improve our systems and processes to make them safer.

-“While we aim for zero harm, having a culture where staff are encouraged and supported to report adverse events is vital to ensure the quality and safety of our treatment and care is constantly improving,” says Dr Nightingale.
+“While we aim for zero harm, having a strong incident reporting culture where staff are encouraged and supported to report adverse events is vital to ensure the quality and safety of our treatment and care is constantly improving,” says Dr Nightingale.

 More information: Canterbury DHB Serious Adverse Events Reports are available in our online Document Library.